-Out-of-Country Travel must be pre-approved in writing by the Chief Judge of the Court of Appeals or the State Court Administrator, or designee before travel arrangements are made.
+Out-of-Country Travel requires the written approval of the Chief Judge of the Court of Appeals for all judges, magistrates and the SCA; or, the Chief Judge of the Court of Appeals or the State Court Administrator, or designee, for all other employees before travel arrangements are made.
 The written approval MUST be submitted with the Judicial Branch Expense Account Form.
 The Chief Judge of the Court of Appeals is exempt from this requirement.
 Business class travel may be utilized with authorization by the Chief Judge of the Court of Appeals.